madskjeldgaard/guttersynth-sc/README.md

 # GutterSynth

-Author: Mads Kjeldgaard & Scott Carver

-Gutter synthesis, a physical ish synth using coupled duffing oscillators.
-A port of [Tom Mudd's Max/Java program](https://github.com/tommmmudd/guttersynthesis).

 Gutter synthesis, a physical ish synth using coupled duffing oscillators resonating through a modal synthesis type of physical modelling system.

-Gutter Synth was originally written in [Max/Java program and designed by Tom Mudd](https://github.com/tommmmudd/guttersynthesis).
+Gutter Synth was originally written in [Max/Java and designed by Tom Mudd](https://github.com/tommmmudd/guttersynthesis).

 It was ported to C++ and SuperCollider by Scott Carver and Mads Kjeldgaard and was in the process cleaned up, made safer to use and optimizations were made to increase performance of the synth.

 ### Requirements